Tresjs/tres/content/experiments/smoke-demo.md

 thumbnail: /smoke-demo.png
 title: Smoke demo
 author: jaime-bboyjt
-description: A basic example of how to use the smoke component effect with TresJS and cientos
+description: A basic example of how to use the smoke and precipitation component with TresJS and cientos
-tags: ['cientos', 'smoke', 'shape-geometry']
+tags: ['cientos', 'smoke', 'precipitation']
 ---

 ::smoke-demo